ryanduchin/music-video-collector/README.md

 *** why is my user show page rendering all posts and playlists?

 T1
-*** Adding post to playlist - weird logic in my post form, how to fix it? (needs to work with post show and post form)
+*** Adding post to playlist - weird logic in my post form, how to fix it? (needs to work with post show and post form, currently only for post show)
  -later:
   + only show playlists that the post is not a part of!

   + playlist show thumbnails have 'remove from playlist' buttons
+*** What is wrong with my remove.js playlistpost? this.playlistpost is 10x nested!

   + post show have 'remove from playlist' dropdown (??)

 T2